mikattack/mlog/README.md

 - `FILE` - Adds the file and line number the message originated from
 - `LEVEL` - Prefixes the message with the logging level

-All flags are enabled by default.
+All flags are enabled by default, which is identical to the following:

-Flags are applied uniformly to all logging levels:

 ```
-// Strip all extra output for log streams, except critical messages
 mlog.SetFlags(DATE | LEVEL | FILE)
 ```

 # More Information

 This is a convenience package designed for ease-of-use.
 It doesn't do everything under the sun or anything radically different from other packages of its ilk.
-The project was mostly a learning exercise.
+This project was mostly a learning exercise.